tntpizzatnt/tntpizzatnt/README.md

 ## Hi there 👋 im @tntpizzatnt

 ## A little about myself:
-Im a self taught programmer and a wanna be full stack developer who messes around in iOS Development.
+Im a self taught programmer and a wanna be full stack developer who messes around in iOS Development, and Python.

 ## Languages
 Im well versed in Python, and basic Web Development